 Dave Bosworth lives in the Northwestern United States and primarily flies around the inland Northwest, bridging the Cascades and Rocky Mountains—also called the Inland Empire.
 For work at Empire Airlines, he flies a Cessna 208B Cargomaster with FIKI-certified TKS Ice Protection.
-For play, he pilots a Beechcraft V35 Bonanza with No-Hazard TKS Ice Protection.
+For play, he pilots a Beechcraft V35 Bonanza with inadvertent TKS Ice Protection.

 How did you get started in aviation?